-The appropriate investment amount depends on the personal situation of the investor.
-To determine this amount, investors' personal wealth, their cash requirements now and 5 years from now as well as their degree of risk aversion must all be taken into account.
-It is recommended that investors seek the advice of a professional in order to diversify their investments and to decide on the proportion of their financial portfolio or wealth that should be invested in this fund.
+The appropriate amount to invest in this fund depends on the personal situation of the investor.
+To determine this amount, the investor's assets, current and future financial requirements and degree of risk aversion must all be taken into account.
 It is also recommended that investments be sufficiently diversified so as to avoid exposure exclusively to the risks of this fund.